labcontrol-data/quasiLPV-vtol/README.md

 # quasiLPV-vtol

-This page provides information about the project developed at UTFPR, Brazil, called Solar Tracker.
+This page provides information about the project developed at UTFPR, Brazil, called xxx.
 Experiments were carried out in practice in a laboratory testbed, and the data contained in this Github repository were collected in those experiments.
 The paper ["xxxn"](http://www.anvargas.com/blog) describes the details of this experiment.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.414202972.svg)](https://zenodo.org/badge/latestdoi/414202972)